python/typing/docs/spec/callables.rst

 arguments are :term:`assignable` to the corresponding keys in source function's ``TypedDict``.
 Moreover, not required keys should correspond to optional function arguments, whereas required keys should correspond to required function arguments.
-Again, the rest of the parameters have to be compatible.
+Again, the rest of the parameters have to be assignable.
 Continuing the previous example::

     class Example(TypedDict):